SOLARIS-VI/StaticDynamicTesting/part_1_docs/Testing task 1 COMPLETE.md

 def cards_total(self, cards):
-	# in the line below total should = 0
+	# The line below should show a total of = 0
   total
   for card in cards:
     total += card.value
-	# the return in the line below shoud be place outside of the loop
+	# The return statement in the final line below shoud be placed outside of the loop
     return "You have a total of" + total

 ```